 The Bomb Vessel Granado was ordered on 14th September 1741 and the contract was given to the Ipswich shipbuilder John Barnard.
 Launched on 22nd June 1742.
 Her construction work was overseen by the great Navel surveyor and architect Thomas Slade who later designed Nelson’s Victory.
-Granado’s lines (and very uncommon carving work for such a vessel) suggest she was originally intended as a sloop.
-For the first 14 years of her operational career, Granado was indeed fitted out as a sloop, not bomb vessel.
+Granado’s lines (and very uncommon carving work for such a vessel) suggest she was originally intended as a sloop, and for the first 14 years of her operational career, she was indeed fitted out as a sloop, not bomb vessel.

-The Granado kit includes laser cut wooden frames, keels and decks; double planking for the hull; metal fittings and brass photo-etched parts.
-Plans and instructions are included as well as a laser cut wooden stand.
+The Granado kit is part of Amati’s Victory Models line, and includes laser-cut wooden frames, keel, and decks; double planking for the hull; wood and metal fittings, and brass photo-etched parts.
+Detailed plans and instructions are included as well as a laser-cut wooden stand.